-At Captain’s Mast Navy E-3 found not guilty of unlawful drug use.
-Attorney Gordon’s discovery of exculpatory evidence and knowledge of urinalysis program and drug testing procedures enabled him to demonstrate client’s innocence.
+At Captain’s Mast Navy E-3 was found not guilty of unlawful drug use.
+Attorney Gordon’s discovery of exculpatory evidence and knowledge of the urinalysis program and drug testing procedures enabled him to demonstrate the client’s innocence.

 Army 1LT acquitted at Article 15 proceeding at Camp Shelby Mississippi.
 During demobilization, a 1LT was accused of hazing and abuse of subordinates while in theater.
 Attorney Crisp presented multiple witnesses to contradict the allegations of the AR 15-6 officer and successfully demonstrate the good military character and excellent leadership skills of this Platoon Leader.

 Attorney Gordon successfully argued that a Sergeant First Class with seventeen years of service should not be denied continued service under the Army Qualitative Management Program (QMP).
 Attorney Gordon was able to convince the QMP Board that the Soldier’s referred NCOER was the result of a fabricated complaint by a vindictive officer.
 This Soldier will be able to continue serving in the Army and eventually earn his military retirement.